If a new baby is on the way, the following money-planning tips will ensure you don’t go bankrupt

 Get Ready for Life to Change – For the Better

 Your attitude will go a long way in helping you cope with this phase.
 A baby like any other major life change is likely to expose any deep-seated money anxieties, you might have.
-It also forces you to dig deep into your values, and what you treasure most, and your life’s philosophy.
+It also forces you to dig deep into your values, what you treasure most, and your life’s philosophy.

 It’s important to keep in mind your cultural background, and what you consider important as you plan for the little one.

 Life will change, enjoy the process.
 Start dreaming and looking forward to the joy of being the most important person in the world for the baby.

 As for the finances, lots of people have managed to take care of new babies without going bankrupt.

 As my mom constantly said to me “somehow you’ll manage“, but it helps to have a plan in place.

 Manage Pre-Baby Shopping Expenses – The $61,000 Pram

 Financially, this is the most dangerous time for parents-to-be, especially when it is the first child.
 I am addressing it first, as it is one of the places new parents end up spending way more than they should or can afford in the excitement of a new baby.